 Your income is determined by averaging all of your NET income over the past six months.
 Even if you make zero dollars right now, the means test will show you as having some income because of this calculation.
 You must include ALL income in the calculation EXCEPT for social security income.
 If it turn out that your NET income is above that shown in the table above, you must file a Chapter 13 bankruptcy instead of a Chapter 7 “Fresh Start” bankruptcy.

 When you file a Chapter 13, you still pay your debt though it’s now greatly reduced and completely paid off in 36 to 60 months, depending on the amount owed and your personal circumstances.
 Instead of paying back your creditors individually, you make one payment once a month to the bankruptcy Trustee assigned to your case who in turn pays your creditors.

-A Chapter 13 is appropriate for you when you either don’t qualify for a Chapter 7 or when you owe a debt to the IRS, or other debt that cannot be eliminated under Chapter 7 bankruptcy.
-We may advise you to file a Chapter 13 if you have IRS taxes; if you owe back child support or alimony, or any other non-dischargeable debt.
+A Chapter 13 is appropriate for you when you either don’t qualify for a Chapter 7 or when you owe a debt to the IRS, or other debt that cannot be eliminated under that chapter.
+We may advise you to file a Chapter 13 if you have owes back taxes to the IRS, if you owe back child support or alimony, or any other non-dischargeable debt.
 Contact Us if you’re unsure whether or not a debt is dischargeable.

 - The Bankruptcy Petition

 - The Schedules (A-J) not all Schedules pertain to every case